 Annoying Laugh: All three of them - Lee's sounds like a manly guffaw, Marie cackles and May has a weird, snorty laugh.

 Anti-Villain: Type I in The Movie - after learning the Eds are in trouble, they drop everything and capture their pursuers.
 Also, they are visibly outraged (Lee) and terrified (Marie) after Eddy's brother shows his true colors and beats up Eddy and Edd.
-In series they could be seen as Type II, especially May in Valentine's Day special.
+In series they could be seen as Type II: see Broken Bird and Freudian Excuse.

 A deleted scene from "Take This Ed and Shove It" would have revealed that, at some point, the Eds got married to their respective Kankers, thus providing them with their ultimate victory.
 Witness.